Mbed-TLS/mbedtls/BRANCHES.md

 We will make regular LTS releases on an 18-month cycle, each of which will have a 3 year support lifetime.
 On this basis, 3.6 LTS (released March 2024) will be supported until March 2027.
-The next LTS release will be a 4.x release, which is planned for September 2025.
+The next LTS release will be a 4.x release.
+Due to the size and scope of the 4.0 release, the release date of the first 4.x LTS is yet to be determined.

 ## Backwards Compatibility for application code